irmen/prog8/docs/source/building.rst

 **Download a precompiled version from github:**

 #. download a recent "fat-jar" (called something like "prog8compiler-all.jar") from `the releases on Github <https://github.com/irmen/prog8/releases>`_
-#. run the compiler with "java -jar prog8compiler-all.jar" to see how you can use it.
+#. run the compiler with "java -jar prog8compiler.jar" to see how you can use it (use the correct name and version of the jar file you've downloaded).

 **Using the Gradle build system to build it yourself:**